Big Bell Temple (Dazhong Temple)

 How to get to Big Bell Temple

 Take Subway Line 13 and get off at Dazhongsi (Big Bell Temple) Station.
-Get out from Exit A and you can see the temple.
+Get out from Exit A and walk westward for 700 meters (766 yards) to the south gate.

 Beijing Bus / Subway Search